shah-harshil-07/chirp/README.md

-# If I logout from comment list section, the page must be redirected to the dashboard.
 # When I like a comment, the displayed message id "post likd successfully!".
 Here there is a spelling error.
 # I must be able to see the all comments & post details of a particular post even if I am logged out.
 # Unable to see the alert message in home page due to placement issue.
 I can see the alert only in post details section.